Posts by Collection

 Published:

-The concepts like gratest common divisor and Euclidean algorithm were introduced.
+The concepts like greatest common divisor and Euclidean algorithm were introduced.
 These were used to provide a method for solving linear Diophantine equations in two variables.

 Supersingular isogeny Diffie-Hellman